 - Medical Encyclopedia: Articles and images related to hundreds of diseases and conditions.

 - External Health Links: Links to webpages from selected government agencies and health-related organizations.
 These links may include interactive tutorials, videos, easy-to-read materials, and National Institutes of Health (NIH) publications.
 They appear on MedlinePlus Health Topic pages, but they're listed individually in search results.

-- Medical Tests: Over 150 articles about medical tests.
-These pages explain what the tests are used for, why a doctor may order them, how a test will feel, and what the results may mean.
+- Medical Tests: Descriptions of nearly 300 medical tests.
+Each description includes what the test is used for, why a healthcare provider might order the test, how the test will feel, and what the results may mean.

 - Drugs and Supplements: Prescription and over-the-counter medication information and information on herbs and supplements.